 Power of Sharing Fund

 Cleco created the Power of Sharing Fund in 1985 to help elderly customers with low or fixed incomes pay their energy bills.
 The funds from this program are donated by Cleco, employees and customers and distributed by the Louisiana Association of Councils on Aging (COA) across the state.
-Cleco also matches the donations from employees and customers.
-To find out if you or a loved one qualifies for assistance, contact your local COA office.
+Currently, 16 COAs receive funds from Cleco's Power of Sharing Fund, including Acadia, Allen, Avoyelles, Beauregard, Calcasieu, DeSoto, Evangeline, Grant, Iberia, Red River, Sabine, St. Landry, St. Martin, St. Mary, St. Tammany and Vernon.
+To find out if you or a loved one qualifies for assistance, contact one of the participating COAs.

 Customers who wish to contribute to the fund can do so by calling Cleco customer service at 1-800-622-6537 or visit one of our customer service offices.

 Energy Emergency Deferred Billing Program